adamrouhiainen/3D-Diffusion/README.md

-# Anonymous 3D-Diffusion for Super-resolution Emulation in Cosmology
+# 3D-Diffusion for Super-resolution Emulation in Cosmology

 Our code is built off of https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models.